Legalica Security Infrastructure & Compliance

 ▼ ▼

-Vertex AI (EU region) US LLM Endpoints (ZDR, TLS 1.3)
+Vertex AI (EU region) Non-EU LLM Endpoints (US/China)

-• Zero retention • Zero retention
+• Zero retention • Zero retention, TLS 1.3

-• No training • No trainingData Sovereignty Gavel: All Customer Data remains inside the Frankfurt region at rest.
-In transit, LLM queries route through secure pipelines to either EU Vertex AI locations or US-based LLM provider endpoints under Standard Contractual Clauses (SCC 2021/914).
+• No training • No training, SCC 2021/914 + TIAAll Customer Data remains inside the Frankfurt region at rest.
+In transit, LLM queries route through secure pipelines to either EU Vertex AI locations or non-EU LLM provider endpoints under Standard Contractual Clauses (SCC 2021/914, where executed) supported by Transfer Impact Assessments (in finalization for the current fallback providers).
+An EU-only routing option is available on request (see our Subprocessors page).

 8. INFRASTRUCTURE PROVIDER INCIDENT RESPONSE